pallavisolai/DLND-Image-Class/README.md

-# DLND-Image-Class
+# DLND-Image-Classification
-Image Classifier using CIFAR-10 , Part of Udacity Deep Learning Nanodegree
+Image Classifier using CIFAR-10 , Part of Udacity Deep Learning Nanodegree.

-## How the project was done
+In this project, images have been classified from the CIFAR-10 dataset.
+The dataset consists of airplanes, dogs, cats, and other objects.
+Images have been preprocessed, then a convolutional neural network has been trained on all the samples.
+The images have been normalized and the labels have been one-hot encoded.
+Convolutional, max pooling, dropout, and fully connected layers have been used.
+At the end the neural network's predictions on the sample images are displayed.

+Each cell contains a description of the code written.

+## Dataset

-Used the CIFAR 10 Dataset on Floydhub to classify the image's , The information and the code can be found before each and every cell in the ipynb file.
+CIFAR 10 Dataset has been used on _Floydhub_ to classify the image.

+The dataset is broken into batches to prevent the machine from running out of memory.
+The CIFAR-10 dataset consists of 5 batches, named data_batch_1, data_batch_2, etc..
+Each batch contains the labels and images that are one of the following:

+- airplane
+- automobile
+- bird
+- cat
+- deer
+- dog
+- frog
+- horse
+- ship
+- truck

+Link to the CIFAR-10 [website](https://www.cs.toronto.edu/~kriz/cifar.html)

 ## (Optional) Running the Udacity Deep Learning Foundations image classification project on floydhub.com